Hemby Bridge School Counselor Referral

-In memory of Ms. Elder (07-08 1st grade teacher), who was always concerned with children needing jackets, we are collecting jackets for children.
+In memory of Ms. Elder (07-08 1st grade teacher), who was always concerned about children needing jackets, we are collecting jackets for children.
 As you clean out your closets, please send in your jackets that are in good condition.
 We will get them to the children who need them.
 Thank you!
-Please contact Hannah Clonch, Counselor, if you or someone you know has a clothing need.
+Please contact Mrs. Johnson our Counselor at firstname.lastname@example.org, if you or someone you know has a clothing need.

 - New underwear in sizes 8-14, male and female

 - Larger-sized clothing in good condition in the size 12-16 range for males and females.